January 24, 2021

 When we work, we join a partnership with God, even in the secular workforce.
 We can draw parallels from Jeremiah 29, where God instructs Israel, captives of Babylon, to get into the work world and seek the welfare of Babylon.
 (See v.
 4.)
 Your job is a part of a greater plan; we must be helpful to others.

-Three, we need to see our jobs as a ministry and be faithful.
 Our jobs are our greatest ministry opportunity.
 We serve God full time wherever we work and no matter how mundane the job might be.
 Ephesians 6:6-7 says to approach our work, “not with eyeservice, as men-pleasers, but as bondservants of Christ, doing the will of God from the heart, with goodwill doing service, as to the Lord, and not to men.”

 Adrian Rogers says, “We’ve been saved out of the world, sent back into the world to witness to the world, and that’s the only business in the world we have until we’re taken out of the world when Jesus comes.
 We’re in this world, but not of this world.
 And Jesus said in the Sermon on the Mount, ‘You are the light of the world’.”